PDF: Changes to content

 At the same conference, they additionally showed how to exfiltrate the plaintext of encrypted content in PDFs.
 In 2021, they showed new so-called shadow attacks on PDFs that abuse the flexibility of features provided in the specification.
-An overview of security issues in PDFs regarding denial of service, information disclosure, data manipulation, and Arbitrary code execution attacks was presented by Jens Müller.
+An overview of security issues in PDFs regarding denial of service, information disclosure, data manipulation, and arbitrary code execution attacks was presented by Jens Müller.

+Malware vulnerability

+Some popular PDF readers have a history of security vulnerabilities that allows PDF files that have been infected with viruses, Trojans, and other malware to inflict damage.
+Such PDF files can have hidden JavaScript code that might exploit vulnerabilities in a PDF reader, hidden objects executed when the file that hides them is opened, and, less commonly, a malicious PDF can launch malware.

 PDF attachments carrying viruses were first discovered in 2001.
 The virus, named OUTLOOK.PDFWorm or Peachy, uses Microsoft Outlook to send itself as an attached Adobe PDF file.
 It was activated with Adobe Acrobat, but not with Acrobat Reader.

-From time to time, new vulnerabilities are discovered in various versions of Adobe Reader, prompting the company to issue security fixes.
-Other PDF readers are also susceptible.
+Over the years, several vulnerabilities have been discovered in various versions of Adobe Reader, which prompted the company to issue security fixes.
+Vulnerabilities have been discovered in other PDF readers as well.
 One aggravating factor is that a PDF reader can be configured to start automatically if a web page has an embedded PDF file, providing a vector for attack.
 If a malicious web page contains an infected PDF file that takes advantage of a vulnerability in the PDF reader, the system may be compromised even if the browser is secure.
-Some of these vulnerabilities are a result of the PDF standard allowing PDF documents to be scripted with JavaScript.
+Some of these vulnerabilities are a result of badly written PDF readers mishandling JavaScript embedded in the PDF file.
 Disabling JavaScript execution in the PDF reader can help mitigate such future exploits, although it does not protect against exploits in other parts of the PDF viewing software.
-Security experts say that JavaScript is not essential for a PDF reader and that the security benefit that comes from disabling JavaScript outweighs any compatibility issues caused.
+Some security experts say that JavaScript is not essential for a PDF reader and that the security benefit that comes from disabling JavaScript outweighs any compatibility issues caused.
 One way of avoiding PDF file exploits is to have a local or web service convert files to another format before viewing.

 On March 30, 2010, security researcher Didier Stevens reported an Adobe Reader and Foxit Reader exploit that runs a malicious executable if the user allows it to launch when asked.

+Zip bomb

+PDF streams can have nested filters, which allows one to craft a 5 kilobyte file that unpacks to 1 petabyte in RAM.
+This can be used to cause a denial of service with implementations that don't guard against this like it was the case with pypdf's CVE-2025-55197.